 1. Describe agency/entity responsible for preparing the Consolidated Plan and those responsible for administration of each grant program and funding source

-The following are the agencies/entities responsible for preparing the Consolidated Plan and those responsible for administration of each grant program and funding source.
+The following agency/entity is responsible for preparing the Consolidated Plan and are responsible for administration of the grant program.

-Agency Role Name Department/Agency

-CDBG Administrator MILFORD Departmo ent of Economic and Community
+Agency Role Name Department/Agency CDBG Administrator MILFORD Economic & Community Development

-Developn nent

 Table 1 - Responsible Agencies